nikt0/dyndns-metanet/README.md

 # dyndns-metanet
-This script updates a DNS A record for subdomain.
+This script updates a DNS A record for a subdomain set up on Metanet DNS Hosting.
+Useful to automaticaly update dynamic ip for a dns record.
-To run it in a regular basis - create a cron job
+To run it in a regular basis - create a cron job.

 #What you need to get it working: